6andrey/learn-salesforce/learning/certifications/salesforce-experience-cloud-consultant/salesforce-experience-cloud-consultant-notes.md

 ### [Experience Cloud User Licenses](https://help.salesforce.com/s/articleView?id=sf.users_license_types_communities.htm&type=5)

-Lecenses used for external user:
+Licenses used for external user

 * Customer Community - B2C experiences w. large numbers of external users who need access to Case objects or Knowledge.
 Can be used w.
 Personal Accounts.
 * Customer Community Plus - B2C experiences w. external users who need access to reports and dashboards, and need standard sharing.
 Can be used w.
 Personal Accounts.
 * Partner Community - B2B experiences that need access to sales data such as PRM.
 Cannot be used w.
 Personal Accounts.